-Clowney enters her fifth season on the Crimson Tide bench alongside Bramble in 2012.
+Clowney enters her sixth season on the Crimson Tide bench alongside Bramble in 2013.
 She is involved in every aspect of the program, including scouting opponents and day-to-day operations.
 Off the field, her main responsibilities include evaluating and recruiting players and video analysis.
 She also holds her premier coaching license.

-"Having Tatum join me on the Alabama staff has been extremely important to our transition here," Bramble said.
+"Having Tatum join me on the Alabama staff has been extremely important to our program," Bramble said.
 "Her familiarity with my philosophies enhance my belief that organization and attention to detail are imperative to the success of the student-athletes, on and off the field."

 Clowney, who also was an assistant coach at Charleston Southern University (2004-05) in Charleston, S.C., and at Converse College (2003) in Spartanburg, S.C., continues a long association with Bramble that dates to her playing days at Clemson.
 Clowney spent two seasons as a full-time assistant under Bramble at Clemson.
 She was a volunteer assistant for Bramble and the Tigers in 2006 and was promoted to a full-time position for the 2007 season.
 Clowney played for the Tigers from 1998-2001, when Bramble was an assistant coach for the men's team (through 1998) and was the head coach of the Tigers her last season of action (2001).

 "In all the various responsibilities that are thrown at assistant coaches, Tatum is competent at everything," says Bramble.
 "She relates well with the players, is a great mentor, understands tactics and can teach technique.
 Tatum is on the fast-track in this profession and I am fortunate to be able to have her on my staff during this crucial period that will determine the success we have in the future."